-At least 24 killed in landslides in Kerala’s Wayanad
+At least 44 killed in landslides in Kerala’s Wayanad

 Rescue efforts were hampered by heavy rain in the district’s Meppadi area, where hundreds are suspected to be trapped under debris.

-At least 24 persons were killed and 70 others injured in landslides triggered by heavy rainfall near Meppadi in Kerala’s Wayanad district on Tuesday, said the state’s health minister Veena George, reported ANI.
+At least 44 persons were killed and several others injured in three landslides that were triggered by heavy rain near Meppadi in Kerala’s Wayanad district on Tuesday, said state minister MB Rajesh, reported ANI.

-Rescue efforts were hindered due to the heavy rain and hundreds are suspected to be trapped under debris in the affected areas, The Indian Express reported.
+He added that 250 persons were rescued from the area and shifted to temporary shelter camps.
+“We fear the gravity of this tragedy is much more,” the minister said.
+“We have sought help from the Army which will reach the affected area soon.”

+Kerala health minister Veena George confirmed that at least 70 persons were injured in the landslides.

 Stay updated